RELICS: Spectroscopy of gravitationally-lensed $z\simeq 2$ reionization-era analogs and implications for CIII] detections at $z>6$: Results

 The LDSS3 spectrum of RXCJ0232-588 covers rest-frame wavelengths between 1654(1523) and 3891(3584)~\AA\ assuming the extrema of the redshift range predicted by the J-band excess, $1.57<z<1.79$.
 The spectrum shows four emission lines at 4406.6~\AA, 4980.1~\AA, 5046.3~\AA\ and 9861.2~\AA\ together with a continuum trace between 4200 and 9200~\AA\ (Fig.~3).
 We derive a redshift solution of $z=1.645$ with the lines corresponding to OIII]$\lambda$1666, Si III]$\lambda$1883, and the blended CIII]$\lambda$1908 and [OII]$\lambda$3728 doublets.
 We also identify a tentative detection (S/N=1.9) at 5004.1~\AA.
 This corresponds to the location of Si III]$\lambda$1892 component (Fig.~3).
 We do not see emission from OIII]$\lambda$1661.
 The upper limit on the non-detection implies OIII] doublet ratio of 1666:1661$>$1 (at 3$\sigma$).
 This limit is fully consistent with the observed doublet ratio in similar galaxies (e.g., \citealt{Erb2010, Stark2014,Berg2019}).

-We measure integrated fluxes of each emission feature, correcting for the small aperture losses via methods described in previous papers (e.g., \citealt{Stark2014}).
+We measure line fluxes of each emission feature by directly integrating fluxes after subtracting continuum near each line.
+We then correct for the small aperture losses via methods described in previous papers (e.g., \citealt{Stark2014}).
 Briefly, we convolve the {\it HST} image with the ground-based seeing and calculate the fraction of the object falling on the slit.
 We then do the same for the slit star that was used to compute the absolute flux calibration.
 The ratio of the object and star slit losses gives the factor by which we must correct our measured line fluxes, accounting for the spatial extent of the sources.
 In the galaxies considered in this paper, the sizes are sufficiently compact that this correction factor is negligible.
 In the case of RXCJ0232-588, we derive a very small correction factor of 1.05, consistent with its compact nature.
 We finally compute the equivalent widths, dividing the emission line fluxes by the continuum flux level near the line of interest.
 The continuum is derived from the spectrum when it is detected confidently (S/N$>$10) in a window of 200 \AA\ surrounding the emission line in question.
 In cases where the continuum is not detected at the desired wavelength, we use the value implied by the best-fit population synthesis model (see \S4.2).